 Sex is complicated.
 Whether you’re in a relationship or not, sex is so prominent in our society and culture that it can feel like we’re bombarded by it every day.
 Recently, research has shown how a healthy sex life can actually help to improve or maintain one’s mental health.

 For example, researchers have shown that sex can ease stress, improve self-esteem, as well as boost some cognitive abilities.
 But what does a healthy sex life look like?
 While it will be different for every relationship as people have differing preferences, the biggest factor that will determine whether your sex life is healthy or not, is whether you and your partner are happy with it; if not, you may want to start a discussion with your partner as to why that is and how it can be improved.

 One thing which can make sex even more complicated than it already can be, is mental illness.
-Disorders such as can decrease your libido, as can some medications.
+Disorders such as Depression can decrease your libido, as can some medications.
 A common symptom of bi-polar disorder is sexual risk-taking, which has the potential to damage a relationship.
 Below is a short list of a couple things you could try if you feel as though your mental illness is affecting your sex life:

 - Talk to your healthcare professional, whether that be your doctor, psychologist – anyone that may be able to help, or point you in the right direction.

 - Talk to your partner – communication is the most important part of a relationship, and communicating your concerns with your partner is always better than worrying about what they might think.